keensoft/disable-create-missing-people/README.md

 ```

 You can include this Alfresco repo AMP in any Alfresco 4.X CE / EE in order to set this property to false.
 This avoids you to change source from Alfresco product.

+Note
+====
+On Alfresco 4.2.d CE and Alfresco 4.2 EE there is a new called "create.missing.people" which allows to set the desired behaviour without impacting any other functionality.